MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

 To access the saved flows, follow these steps:

-1. Go to [Microsoft Flow](https://flow.microsoft.com) and sign in with your Dynamics 365 credentials.
+1. Go to [Microsoft Flow](https://flow.microsoft.com) and sign in with your Dynamics 365 Sales credentials.

     > [!NOTE]
     > By default, your organization is selected based on your latest association.
 If you have multiple organizations associated with you, select the proper organization from your profile settings.